swcurran/rancher-catalog/templates/crashplan/0/readme.md

 * [Link to Code 42's support page on headless Crashplan servers](https://support.code42.com/CrashPlan/4/Configuring/Using_CrashPlan_On_A_Headless_Computer)
 * [Link to base Docker image and instructions](https://github.com/JrCs/docker-crashplan)
+  * The docker image being used supports auto-upgrades of Crashplan as they become available from Code 42.
 * [Link to useful article for running dockerized CrashPlan on Synology NAS](https://miketabor.com/run-crashplan-docker-synology-nas/)

 ### Usage: